 Please get in touch with the office before departure if you have any doubts.
 Good equipment is very important and hard to come by in South America.

-Preventative vaccinations are recommended against the following: typhoid; polio; tetanus; hepatitis A. If extending your trip to Easter Island a certificate of vaccination against yellow fever is necessary and should be brought with you if during the last 10 years, you have visited and country where yellow fever is present.
-For specific requirements you must consult your GP.
+Preventative vaccinations are recommended against the following: typhoid; polio; tetanus; hepatitis A. For specific requirements you must consult your GP.

 You can also find helpful information on the Masta Travel Health website.

 Holders of a full British passport do not require visas for entering Chile and Argentina, although passports must be valid for at least 6 months after the trip begins.
 Other nationalities should enquire or check with the Chilean or Argentine consulate.
 Even where visas are not required, there may be a reciprocity fee to pay (e.g. USA and Canada).